mikefoong/fbm/dev-setup.md

 4. Required to change password upon first login
 - login as root with the default password
 - prompt sequence:
  - Initial Password
  - New Password
  - Repeat New Password
+5. Create a new user
+- >adduser newuser